 - Personal Leader Advisers are appointed to assist each new adult member with his/her training and ongoing support.

 - Instructors of Adults are appointed to assist in the training and support of members who are working in the adventurous activity areas.

 - Assessors are appointed nationally to conduct the assessment procedures for all adult members.

-- Leader Trainers and Assistant Leader Trainers are appointed nationally to conduct training programs.
+- Leader Trainers and Assistant Leader Trainers are appointed nationally to conduct and assess training programs.